Podgorci, Ormož

 Podgorci ([pɔdˈɡoːɾtsi], Podgorzen) is a village west of Velika Nedelja in the Municipality of Ormož in northeastern Slovenia.
-The area traditionally belonged to the Styria region and is now included in the Drava Statistical Region.
+The area is part of the traditional region of Styria and is now included in the Drava Statistical Region.

 The local parish church is built on a small hill above the settlement and is dedicated to Saint Leonard.
 It belongs to the Roman Catholic Archdiocese of Maribor.
 It was built in 1519 and was vaulted in the late 18th century.